 Property Division in Illinois – Marital Property vs. Non-Marital Property

-In Illinois family courts, the division of assets and property acquired during the marriage is done equitably, instead of equally.
+In Illinois family courts, the division of assets and property acquired during the marriage is divided equitably, instead of equally.
 But things start to get confusing when it comes to distinguishing marital property from non-marital property.
 Illinois is not a community property state, and everything from money to assets and estate acquired during the time a couple was married is presumed to be part of the marriage.
 However, what is considered as equitable may vary in different cases based on their unique circumstances.

-The Property Rights of Spouses
+Property Rights of Spouses

 Any property and asset that has been purchased or appraised while a couple is married is considered as marital property and is subject to equitable distribution upon divorce.
 Regardless of how title is held to the property, if it is a marital property, it will be split between the spouses.
 Some examples of marital property are: